-Pre-installed is Ubuntu Linux 12.04 LTS operating system.
+Pre-installed is Ubuntu Linux 12.04 LTS operating system, 14.04 LTS available.
 The main part of the controller is the Robotino server, a real time Linux application.
 It controls the drive units and provides interfaces to communicate with external PC applications via wifi.
 Also provided: API 2.0 with libraries which allow you to create applications for Robotino in numerous programming languages: